-Warden Abbey was founded in 1135 as a daughter house to the Cistercian abbey of Rievaulx in Yorkshire, a religious order whose wealth and prosperity would only grow.
-By 1300 the monastery was already extensively made up of fine buildings and by 1320 work had also started on an abbey church of cathedral-like proportions.
-A magnificent mosaic tile floor, which embellished this church, was unearthed in 1961 and is now housed in Bedford Museum.
+The original Warden Abbey was founded in 1135 as a daughter house to the Cistercian abbey of Rievaulx in Yorkshire, a highly-prosperous religious order of monks and nuns whose wealth and prosperity would only grow.
+By 1300 this Bedfordshire-based sister monastery was already extensively made up of fine buildings and by 1320 work had also started on an abbey church of "cathedral-like proportions".
+A magnificent mosaic tile floor from the abbey, which embellished this enormous church, was unearthed in 1961 and is now housed in Bedford Museum.

-It was here that the Warden pear was cultivated.
+It was at the abbey that the Warden pear was first cultivated.
 A small pear used for cooking, this horticultural enterprise gave way to the Warden pie.
 Hot Warden pies were still sold in Bedford in the nineteenth century, and earlier references can be found in Elizabethan and Stuart literature.
-The abbey seal displays three pears surrounding a crozier.
+The abbey seal even displays three pears surrounding a crozier.

-The surrounding village of Old Warden grew up under the Abbey's protection.
-Even today the legacy of the Warden pear is still evident, and the vineyards of the past now produce locally-made, award-winning white wines each year.
-The Cistercian monks planted two original vineyards: "the ten acre Greate Vineyard and the four acre Lyttel Vineyard."
+The surrounding village of Old Warden, which still exists now, grew up under the Abbey's protection.
+Even today the legacy of the Warden pear is still evident in the village and local economy, as the vineyards of the past now produce locally-made, award-winning white wines each year.
+The Cistercian monks planted two original vineyards centuries ago: "the ten acre Greate Vineyard and the four acre Lyttel Vineyard."
 The modern vineyard that remains was planted on the site of the Lyttel Vineyard by the Whitbread family.